-The objective is to see how much a fuzzing tool like AFL and/or Klee may help to find such vulnerabilities.
+The objective is to see how much a fuzzing tool like AFL and/or PathCrawler may help to find such vulnerabilities.

 To do so:

-- 1. Read the explanations provided on the link above ... - 2. get the code of the grub_username_get fuction provided in the previous link - 3. make it executable: - replace "grub" library calls by standart ones (grub_memset by memset, grub_isprint by is_print, grub_printf, etc.) - provide a main function allowing to read a string from an input file, store it on a fixedsize buffer and call grub_username_get b) The user management account example
+1. Read the explanations provided on the link above ...

+- 2. Get the code of the grub_username_get fuction provided in the previous link - 3.
+Make it executable:

+• replace "grub" library calls by standart ones (grub_memset by memset, grub_isprint by is_print, grub_printf by printf, etc.)

+\circ provide a main function allowing to read a string from an input file, store it on a fixed-size buffer and call grub_username_get

-When you code can be compiled and executed properly on simple examples, try to fuzz it using AFL in order to find the vulnerabilities mentionned (or other ones !)
+When you code can be compiled and executed properly on simple examples, try to fuzz it using AFL or PathCrawler in order to find the vulnerabilities mentioned (or other ones !)